larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 * Temporary or permanent bans in one or more fora.

-The expectation is that the minimal action necessary to maintain the commety of a forum will be attempted.
+The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.

 The moderator team SHOULD create and maintain a public mailing list for the community to discuss both the general moderation criteria and